richemslie/galvanise_zero/doc/reversi_record.md

 gen 38 issues/changes
 ---------------------
-We are barely running any epochs like we prior to multiple policies.
-I don't want to change the early stopping logic mid run.
+Barely running any epochs like before introducing multiple policies.
+I don't want to change the early stopping logic mid-run.
 And I really didn't want to make any massive changes to the network structure either.
 However, playing around with some configurations - decided to add in leaky relus and increase the batch_size during training to 1024.
 Just going to go with that.
-If it becomes unstable, then we abandon the run.
+If it becomes unstable, then will abandon the run.

 * base_network_model.config.leaky_relu = True
 * base_training_config.batch_size = 1024